Infectious Diseases

 General Infectious Diseases Clinic

-This clinic provides assessment, diagnosis and management for infections that are:
+This consultant-led clinic, with support from advanced trainees, provides assessment, diagnosis and management for infections that are:

 • chronic or recurrent